selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-principia.md

 Everytime we do or say something, we make a decision, mostly unconsciously.
 These decisions become our actions.
 The sum of these actions become a lifetime.

 Thus the way is to start small.
 To pay attention to our actions, words, and how we spend our time.
-To make every decision with wisdom, courage, temperance, justice, and love.
-Leading to freedom and peace of mind.

 **Essentials** wise, brave, temperate, just, mindful, grateful